Academic support is all around

 Old Main 380 and www.wwu.edu/advising.

 Provides professional and peer advisors who assist students in choosing a major or minor, select courses, plan for General University Requirements (GURs) and understand academic policies at Western.
-The Academic Advising Center strongly recommends that students meet with them at least once a year.
+The Academic Advising Center strongly recommends that students meet with them at least once a quarter.

 Student Outreach Services